Bunjin/Rouleth/README.md

   Stake : Variable, check on website for the max bet.
-  Current max stake is 0.25 ETH, there is no min bet, you can play for free (except transaction fees from ethereum)
+  There is no min bet, you can play for free (except transaction fees from ethereum blockchain of about 0.003eth per full game)

 #How to play ?

-  1) Simplest (via transactions from your wallet, **not an exchange**) :
+  1) Simplest (via transactions from your wallet, **not an exchange nor a contract**) :
-  Just send the value you want to bet to the contract and add enough gas (you can enter the max gas amount of  300 000, any excess is refunded anyways) This will by default place a bet on number on red Once your bet has been recorded wait 15 secs (1 block) and send (with 200 000) 1 wei (or any amount, it will be refunded) This will spin the wheel and you will receive 2 times your bet if you win.
+  Just *send the value you want to bet* (check max bet on website) *to the contract address* and add enough gas (you can enter the max *gas amount of  300 000*, any excess is refunded anyways) This will by default place a *bet on number on red* Once your bet has been recorded wait 15 secs (1 block) and send (with 200 000) 1 wei (or any amount, it will be refunded) This will spin the wheel and you will receive 2 times your bet if you win.
   Don't wait more than 200 blocks before you spin the wheel or your bet will expire.
+  Any amount you send in excess of the max bet or when spinning the wheel is immediatly refunded.